 Children and young adults with Ewing sarcoma may experience the following symptoms or signs.
 Sometimes, people with Ewing sarcoma do not have any of these changes.
 Or, the cause of a symptom may be a different medical condition that is not cancer.

 Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
-About 85% of children and young adults with Ewing sarcoma have pain that can come and go and be less severe at night.
+About 85% of children and young adults with Ewing sarcoma have pain.
+Pain can come and go and be less severe at night.

 A lump near the surface of the skin that may feel warm and soft to the touch.